oecd-nea/Nosy.jl/README.md

   * A `TimeMesh` is expected to represent a full year, whether or not it contains 8760 hours.
   * For one given `Snapshot`, time is considered as cyclical (the hour after the last hour is the first hour).
 This design choice was made to improve the fidelity of technical behaviors.
   * `balance` returns `Hourly` vectors, which is a custom circular array for which `h[n] == h[n+8760]`.
 Any integer index of a `Hourly` vector can be queried.

+## Related model: POSY2
+POSY2 is a country- and regional-level power systems model developed at the NEA on top of Nosy, currently planned for open-source release.
+Where Nosy exposes the building blocks (models and behaviors) directly, POSY2 adds a higher-level layer targeting energy analysts who are not optimization modellers: it ships a curated library of pre-defined technology components (nuclear plants, PV, wind turbines, battery storage, electrolysers, etc.), sector coupling across electricity, hydrogen and other carriers, and a user-friendly post-processing layer for results analysis.

 ## Examples